cloudmesh-community/book/chapters/class/516/overview.md

 As part of cloud engineering you will be exposed to a large set of technologies.
-To sharoen your skills in analysing and evaluating these technologiesYOu will be asked to prepare a technology review.
+To sharpen your skills in analyzing and evaluating these technologies, you will be asked to prepare a technology review.

 This includes a substantial written document that can be added as a chapter to the lecture notes.
 The review must be done on a topic that is